 4. What are the different kinds of radon detectors available?

 There are two primary kinds: active and passive detectors.
-Passive detectors, like charcoal canisters and alpha track detectors, don’t require electricity and are typically utilized for testing in short-term intervals.
+Passive detectors, like charcoal canisters and alpha track detectors, don’t require electricity and are used for long-term testing.
 Active detectors, similar to continuous radon monitors, require electricity and provide constant surveillance.

-5. What is the desirable detector to monitor my radon demands?
+5. What is the desirable detector to monitor my radon levels?

-Think about aspects like the accuracy of the detector, its ease of use in response time, and its kind (short-term monitoring vs. monitoring for the long term).
-Read reviews of the product and think about approved models that have met the industry standard for the quality and reliability of their products.
+Consider aspects such as the detector’s accuracy, ease of use, response time, and type (short-term monitoring vs. long-term monitoring).
+Read reviews of the product and think about approved models that have met the industry standard for product quality and reliability.

 6. Do you know of specific brand names or models that are highly recommended?

 A few reputable brand names are Airthings, Corentium, and SafetySiren.
-Check for certificates from organizations such as the EPA and the NRPP to warrant that the detector meets guidelines.
+Verify that the detector meets guidelines by checking for certificates from organizations such as the EPA and the NRPP.

 Utilizing a RADON detector